Get 15% off on ALL data plans with ESIMDB coupon code

 This service failed me in my prime goal of hitting the tarmac with data working, but I'd use it again if I were in the Bahamas again for just a few days.
 For a longer stay I'd get a local SIM ($16) and local data + mins package $10 -$30.

-Currently, there are over 60 travel eSIM brands offering service in Bahamas, with a selection of over 800 prepaid data plans available.
-This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+Currently, eSIMDB lists over 60 travel eSIM brands (providers) offering service in Bahamas, with a substantial number of over 900 prepaid data plans available.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and budget while visiting the country.

 In the Bahamas, the primary Mobile Network Operators (MNOs) are: